BCC is thrilled to have been selected as WMAR ABC2

 - Audio geeks who can help us set up a recording studio!

-At this stage of the TV show we are not looking for additional volunteer groups.
+At this time we are not looking for additional volunteer groups.
 However, drop us a line if this is something you’d like to explore as there will be future projects at BCC you might want to get involved with.

 To get involved with the show fill out the form below so our Development team can get back to you!

 It truly takes a village to get this TV show together.
 BCC would like to extend a very special thank you to Belinda Lee, the show’s creator and magician for not only selecting BCC as the grant recipient but also for securing all the donations and sponsors behind the scenes.
 None of this would be possible without you!
 We’d also like to thank Christian Schaffer, one of the ABC 2 morning show anchors.
-He will be hosting the TV show later in August and has just dived in with both feet learning about BCC.
+He hosted the TV show and jumped in with both feet learning about BCC.
 We are very grateful for his passion and guidance!
 Thank you also to Lauren Uhlig and the team at Hord Coplan and Macht for the incredible architectural drawings and interior design spreads.
 You are all so talented and it has been incredibly fun working with you and seeing what you can dream up for us.
 Finally thank you to Don Kaminski and the team at Manekin Construction for your leadership, guidance, and generous donation of time and materials.